 Use this guide to make your own salad dressing at home.
 Homemade dressings can be just as delicious as they are simple and are a great way to turn an average salad into something special.
 I’ve also included tips on how to maximize the nutrition in dressings, as well as flavour variations for the best tasting dressing at home.

 Dressings a great way to add in fermented foods and ingredients.
-Fermented foods are rich in live active cultures that are beneficial for gut health.
-See post – Fermented Foods Health Benefits & 9 Gut Health Foods At Home.
+Fermented foods are rich in live-active cultures that are beneficial for gut health.
+See – 5 Tips On How To Improve Gut Health Naturally – Prebiotics, Probiotics and Fermented Foods.
 Some of my favourite fermented foods to add to dressings include:

 - Miso paste – adds a salty, savoury, umami flavour